Proudly Serving Clients Nationwide

-Take, for example, a recent case of ours involving the deaths of a mother and two daughters hit by a drunk driver who was overserved at Peppermill Casino.
-Despite visible impairment, the man was permitted to leave the casino and drive home.
-In this case (and many others like it), the drunk driver is not the only person to blame.
-We must also look closely at the casino’s staff, who knowingly overserved a patron and then let him operate a vehicle.
+Take, for example, a recent case of our involving the deaths of a mother and her two daughters hit by a drunk driver who was overserved at an establishment in Wendover, Nevada.
+Despite visible impairment, the man was permitted to drive home.
+In this case, and many others, the drunk driver is not the only person to blame.
+Utah Law holds casinos and restaurants responsible when they knowingly overserve a patron and allow that patron to operate a vehicle.

 Our premises liability lawyers at Eisenberg, Gilchrist & Cutt Attorneys at Law are passionate about fighting for the rights of the injured.
 We believe that drunk driving-related injuries and deaths are entirely preventable, and we are dedicated to holding responsible parties accountable for their negligent actions.
 If you or someone you love was seriously injured in an alcohol-related accident tied to a casino, do not wait to contact us for help.

 Call us today at (801) 901-3470 to schedule a free consultation.

 Casino floors can be dangerous if improperly maintained or secured, which can easily result in a serious injury.
 If you were injured while visiting a casino, you should seek compensation for the resulting damage.
 Casinos circulate a large number of people each day, and sometimes they aren’t able to keep up with the crowd.
 Spills or furniture breaks may be overlooked or even ignored, creating hazards for you and other guests.